 - Use the card responsibly: Once the deposit goes through, the borrower can begin to use the card as they see fit.
 They must use it responsibly to transition to an unsecured card later on.

-- Transition to an unsecured card: Depending on the borrower’s credit, they may be able to upgrade to an unsecured card in as little as six months.
+- Transition to an unsecured card: Depending on the borrower’s credit, they may be able to upgrade to a traditional credit card somewhere between six months and the end of the first year.

-There’s no universally correct answer as to whether a secured card is the right move.
+Pro tip: There’s no universally correct answer as to whether a secured card is the right move.
 Everyone’s credit situation is unique, and there’s almost as much variation between secured credit cards.
-Just weigh the pros and cons and use the chosen card responsibly.
+Just weigh the pros and cons and use the chosen card responsibly

 How do I transition to an unsecured credit card?